BBQ state championship returns to Boise

 Local vendors will showcase their products to help you up your barbecue game.
 Even with all those barbecue-centric activities it wouldn't be a festival without great music, so event organizers have arranged for a lineup of bands to take the stage at the Boise Spectrum.
 The Jensen Buck Band is the event’s music headliner and RumbleFish and The 504 Plan also will take the stage.

-Event volunteers are still needed to help ensure the competitors and guests alike enjoy a world-class barbecue competition.

 The event is presented by the Idaho Press with sponsors including D&B Supply, Connections Credit Union, MediGold, Avimor, CS Beef Packers, LeafFilter, Curtis Restaurant Supply, YETI, Franz Bakery, Boise Weekly, Legends Pub & Grill and Boise Spectrum.
-To enter, buy tickets, volunteer or for more information, go to idahobbq.com.
+To enter, buy tickets, volunteer or for information, go to idahobbq.com or check out facebook.com/rocknbrewsandbbq.